 One of the primary tenants of the modern productivity suit is collaboration.
 Organizations who don't take full advantage of this are missing out on the most crucial capability of the digitally transformed workplace.

 Workers with a collaborative mindset are 64% more dedicated to finishing their work, more engaged overall, more successful, and experience lower fatigue.

-How to Determine Your Organization’s Digital Dexterity
+5 Questions to Assess Your Organization’s Medical Digital Dexterity

 - Collaborate within applications or are they more likely to use an external tool like chat or email?

 - Leverage built-in versioning, or do they save multiple versions with updated file names?

 - Spend time editing a document real-time or do they save, download, and email documents back and forth?